rikumat/chess-engine/documentation/testing.md

 Unittests for this class test that the board gets updated correctly when a move is made.

 ### Board
 Unittests for this class are comprehensive, and test that all the methods of the class find all legal moves.
-This is tested by obstructing piece's paths with own and opponent's pieces to ensure it doesn't allow moving through material.
+This is tested by obstructing pieces' paths with own and opponent's pieces to ensure it doesn't allow moving through material.

 ### Utils